 In 2015, the Cumberland River Compact, Hands on Nashville, the Mayor’s Office, and Metro Water Services partnered with community leaders to plant 100 FREE rain gardens along residential alleys in The Nations neighborhood.
 These linear rain gardens capture runoff from homes and the alley itself.
 A green alley can encompass many different strategies to sink rain into the ground close to where it falls.
 Other alley strategies will include construction of pervious paving pads rather than concrete drive ways and pervious pavement strips incorporated into the alleys.

-While the Nations Neighborhood is the first area of Nashville to receive green alleys, the Cumberland River Compact and its partners hope to replicate this project in alleys throughout Nashville.
 Strong neighborhood associations and leaders are essential to a successful Green Alley project.
 Please contact the Cumberland River Compact if you are interested in launching this initiative in your neighborhood.
 We strive to implement these strategies at a low cost to residents but ask for sweat equity!

 The purpose of the Green Alley Project is to: